European Environment Agency (EEA) Air Quality Data#

 plt.show()

-The plot shows you that the PM10 guidelines of 50µg/m3 set by the EU were exceeded multiple time in February 2021.
+The plot shows you that the PM10 guidelines of 50µg/m3 set by the EU were exceeded multiple times between 10th and 17th April 2024.